top of page

 _______

-**This being the clearly possible future in mid-September 2024, I often wonder why the AMA and other powerful unions and lobbyists of and for physicians, do not rise up in outrage that their practice of medicine is being excessively controlled by the State in contravention of their oath to "do no harm", an oath that implies a duty to save lives and promote health and well being?
+**This being the clearly possible future in mid-September 2024, I often wonder why the AMA and other powerful unions and significant numbers of lobbyists of and for physicians, do not rise up in outrage that their practice of medicine is being excessively controlled by the State in contravention of their oath to "do no harm", an oath that implies a duty to save lives and promote health and well being?
 Why is there not one united front of US physicians focused on stopping this national return to the paradigm of "women as property", apparently reflecting a male belief that we women are idiots incapable of making a just and fair decision to manage our own and our families' health and well-being?
 Since the Dobb's decision reversing Roe v.
 Wade, I have read only one letter to the editor of the NYTimes by a physician who railed against this interference in his practice of medicine.
+(N.B.
+By mid November a modicum of more such medical groups have come forward to protest the States interfering with their medical practices and their patients' health).

 ***From Dr. Gray's article: "The Appalachian Trail conservancy defines trail magic as 'finding what you most need when you least expect it, experiencing something rare, extraordinary, or inspiring in nature, and encountering unexpected acts of generosity that restore one’s faith in humanity.'”

 **** I read on Sept.
 16 that most women do not know their abortion rights in their state.
 Thus, I added the following list as of that date for the most restrictive states.
-However, I am unable to represent accuracy bUt only an indication of rights as they might have exIsted at that date.
-Rights are changing every day because of ongoing litigation, so call to a local Planned Parenthood office or attorney.
-ABORTION ESSENTIALLY BANNED totally: Al, Ak, Id, In, KY, LA, ND, SD, Tenn, Tx, WVa, Miss.
-BANNED AFTER 6 WEEKS (virtually useless to most women): SC, Io, Fla, BANNED AFTER 12 WEEKS (hardly better): NC, Ne, Ar, Ut, Nv, Ok for now, Mont, Wy, Ala, Va.
-OTHER STATES MAINTAIN ESSENTIALLY THE ROE V WADE AVAILABILITY.
+However, I am unable to represent accuracy but only indicate rights as they might have exIsted at that date.
+Rights are changing every day because of ongoing litigation, so contact a local Planned Parenthood office or attorney for the current law.
+ABORTION ESSENTIALLY BANNED totally: AL, AK, ID, IN, KY, LA, ND, SD, TN, TX, WVA, MS. BANNED AFTER 6 WEEKS (virtually useless to most women): SC, LO, Fl, BANNED AFTER 12 WEEKS (hardly better): NC, NE, AR, UT, NV, OK for now, MT, WY, AL, VA. -- OTHER STATES MAINTAIN ESSENTIALLY THE ROE V WADE AVAILABILITY.

 AN APOLOGIA